delegent/hello-world/README.md

 #hello - world
 hello repo for thr git tutorial

-this is  an example for the fit tutorial in the same repo as thankuu!!.
+this is  an example repository from whichI am learing git on w3schhls

+This repositor is built step by step on the computer It now incldes dteps fo rthe github. thankuu!!.